open-telemetry/opentelemetry.io/content/en/blog/2023/submitting-your-first-conference-talk.md

 1. Wear comfortable shoes
 2. Leave room for serendipity (the hallway track)
+3. Collect stats, make notes, and record feedback to motivate you to do it again

 The first point should be obvious.
 Most of us are used to spending 10-12 hours a day on our butts.
 Shifting that weight to our feet for a week can be a lot.